Class DoublyLinkedList<E, R>

 • Time Complexity: O(n) Space Complexity: O(1)

-The function returns the index of the first occurrence of a given value in a linked list.
+This function finds the index of a specified element, node, or predicate in a doubly linked list.

 Parameters